MissouriMRDT/ArmBoard_Software/libraries/RoveJointControl/README.md

 Feedback devices are used to help determine where the arm is and what steps need to be taken.
 Used by the `IOAlgorithm` class to perform looping.
 * `Ma3Encoder12b` MA3 magnetic encoder, 12 bit pwm version.
 Communicates via PWM, 12-bit resolution of degrees over 360 degrees.

-##Examples
+## Examples
-* Examples can be found in the test programs under the test folder
+* Examples can be found in the ArmBoardSoftware repo, where RoveJointControl was created.

 ## Extension
 In order to implement new modules into the framework:
 * 1) Inherit from the proper abstract class.
 * 2) Define a constructor.
    * ...If it's a device class then it should take in whatever parameters it needs to output properly such as hardware pins.
    * ...If it's a closed-loop algorithm class, then the constructor should take in any parameters used to configure the algorithm as well as internally set the input and output types.
 For closed-loop algorithm classes, the constructor should be public since the user will need to construct them personally.
+As well, it should take in any FeedbackDevices it needs.
    * ...In the constructor, make sure to define what the module's expected input type is (and or output type if it wants both, check the abstract classes to see what has what).
 * 3) Document the module in this README.
-* 4) Make sure to test the module and see that it compiles properly; there are lots of minor tests programs included in this repo for example
+* 4) Make sure to test the module and see that it compiles properly
-* 5) Remember, operation-wide functions should be implemented in the joint interface modules, while specific operation setting functions can be handled by the other classes.
+* 5) Remember, operation-wide functions should be implemented in the joint interface modules, while specific operation settings can be handled by the other classes.